blinkupsdk/docs/Manual-SDK.md

 #### Displaying the map

-Displaying the map and putting the interactive points on the app is a UI element provided by bLinkup.
+Displaying the map and putting the interactive points on the app is a UI element provided by BlinkUp.
 Call the following API to display a modal which the user can interact with to dismiss or send invites to their friends.

 Swift: